Tauriel790/Python_movie_project/README.md

 * visual analytics
 * final insights on the blockbuster formula

-It concludes with an interactive **Streamlit application** that allows users to explore each analytical dimension dynamically.
+The project concludes with an interactive **Streamlit application** that allows users to explore each analytical dimension dynamically.

 ---

-# Original dataset description
+# Dataset Description

 ### **1. Raw Dataset - "movies_metadata.csv"**